-If my child is outside of the recommended age range, can he or she still participate?
+If my child is outside of the recommended age range for a particular class, can he or she still participate?

 Students who exceed the age range may participate as long as the parent acknowledges class content and pacing will not change significantly to accommodate more advanced levels of dance or comprehension.
 If the dancer turns the age minimum before half of the classes are over in each semester, he or she may participate without special permission.
 If you feel your dancer's experience or maturity level merit an exception, please email BalletAligned@gmail.com for approval.
 If not, please subscribe to BalletAligned.com to hear about classes opening for younger students.

 My dancer's age aligns with multiple classes; which one should I register for?